A big thanks to Societe Generale for dropping by my house to do the interview! 😀

-When I was in my 20s, that was my dream as well, which was why I read hundreds of books ranging from investing, trading, psychology, motivation, philosophy, biographies, businesses, digital marketing, finance, accounting, etc. And that was when I realised that most of wealth creation boiled down to 3 simple core principles.
+When I was in my 20s, that was my dream as well, which was why I read over 2000 books ranging from investing, trading, psychology, motivation, philosophy, biographies, businesses, digital marketing, finance, accounting, etc. And that was when I realised that most of wealth creation boiled down to 3 simple core principles.

 The first thing you need to get started is a solid base capital, so at the start if you do not have much capital, almost all your time and resources should be focused on generating as much cashflow as possible to build up your ammunition.

 If you have a well paying job, then you can start saving aggressively, but to speed up the process, most people will seek to generate multiple sources of income or cashflow.
 Some examples include working a side job, starting an online business, etc.

 For me, I decided to use forex trading, because it did not require much capital to start, and also because I did not have much spare time, and could only afford to spend 15-30 minutes a day.
 Now, it provides me a steady monthly cashflow, which allowed me to move on to step 2.

 Once you have sufficient capital and consistent cashflow, the next step is to start building your long-term portfolio.
 Start by having a rough idea oh what your ideal portfolio is, and what kind of risk/return profile you are looking for.
 Look out for assets that have a good chance of capital appreciation, as well as passive returns in the form of dividends or rental yield.
 Over time, I tend to favour having more “passive income” type of investments.